Learning is not sprinting

 Learning is not for learning’s sake

-The purpose of a Marathon is to run a Marathon.
-You run a Marathon to run 26 miles and 385 yards (that’s 42,195 km for us Euros) as fast as possible for you.
-That’s not the case when it comes to learning: the purpose of learning is, in real life, applying what you’ve learned.
-Learning is a means, not an end.
-For example: as a developer you go through cybersecurity strategic learning at Collegial in order to be able to build systems that are hardened towards attack vectors.
+For example: as a developer you go through the Strategic Learning Initiative about Cybersecurity in order to be able to build robust systems that are resistant to potential attack vectors.
 It is not to learn about cybersecurity in order to know it.
 This is a common mistake we learning people do, we care so much about the means (learning) that we finally confuse it with the end.
-And understanding the purpose of learning is very important in enterprise learning, your learning initiative should ensure that the learner has the opportunity to apply their learning in order not to fall into the “scrap trap”; where you learn but since you don’t have the opportunity to apply the your knowledge, the learning becomes what’s known as scrap learning.
+Understanding the purpose of learning is very important in enterprise learning, your learning initiative should ensure that the learner has the opportunity to apply their newfound knowledge.
+This safeguards against falling into the "scrap trap," where learning occurs but lacks practical application.
+By emphasizing the practical application of knowledge, we can prevent learning from becoming futile or wasted, resulting in what is known as scrap learning.

 Learning does not have a set course